ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 #### Implementation notes

-In Zcash, the testnet minimum difficulty rule starts at block 299188, and in Zebra, contextual validation starts after Sapling activation.
+In Zcash, the Testnet minimum difficulty rule starts at block 299188, and in Zebra, contextual validation starts after Sapling activation.
 So we can assume that there is always a previous block.